KuroiRaku/COMP371OpenGL/README.md

 'right arrow button': To rotate the world model to +y axis\
 'left arrow button': To rotate the world model to -y axis\
 'up arrow button': To rotate the world to +x axis\
-'down arrow button': To rotate the world to -x axis 'home button': Reset all the model to its original position
+'down arrow button': To rotate the world to -x axis\
+'home button': Reset all the model to its original position

+##Code Reference
+We have refer to code in [learnopengl.com](learnopengl.com)